ovh/docs/pages/cloud/dedicated/proxmox-network-HG-Scale/guide.en-gb.md

 ### Additional IP in routed mode on public network interfaces

-This configuration offer better perfomences in therm of bandwidth but is less flexible.
-In this configuration the additional ip have to be attached to a dedicated server.
-If you have multiple Proxmox hosts and you want to migrate VM from one host to another you have also to migrate the addtional IP from the manager or using the API.
-You can automate this task by creating script using OVHcloud API.
+This configuration offers a better performance in terms of bandwidth, but is less flexible.
+With this configuration, the Additional IP has to be attached to a dedicated server.
+If you have multiple Proxmox hosts and want to migrate a VM from one host to another, you must also migrate the Additional IP linked to the VM.
+This can be done via the OVHcloud control panel or the OVHcloud API (you can automate this task by creating script).

 #### Target configuration schema